 - Companies in California want to release more carbon into the atmosphere than the law allows.

-- So they buy “carbon credits,” which allows them to release extra carbon legally.
+- They buy “carbon credits,” which allows them to release that extra carbon legally.

 - Their money comes to us if (A) we don't cut our trees; and (B) our trees “sequester” more carbon than other hardwood forests in our region.
 Sequestering means preventing carbon from being released into the atmosphere – which compensates for jumbo-sized releases by those California companies.